deepsense-ai/seahorse/docs/operations/decompose_datetime.md

 ---

 Extracts parts of a timestamp from a specified timestamp column to newly created columns.
-For example for timestamp column: ``'Birthdate'`` when extracting year part new column will be created with name: ``year`` and Numeric type.
+For example, for the timestamp column: ``'Birthdate'`` when extracting year part, a new column will be created with a name ``year`` and Numeric type.
 If the value for parameter ``prefix`` is provided, it will be prepended to generated columns' names, according to the pattern: ``prefix + timestampPartName``.